deananthoney/EXT-Left-Accordion-Slideshow/README.md

 /***EXT JS Accordion Developed By Dean
-Click on Accordion Folder when extract....then click on left accordion folder then to leftaccordion.html to view the 3 Part Accordion
+Click on Accordion Collapsible Menu Folder when extract....then click on left accordion folder then to leftaccordion.html to view the 3 Part Accordion

-o to www.deanthedesigner.com
+Dean AKA The Desveloper
 Contact : dean@deanthedesigner.com
 ***/